Where Can I Travel Without a Passport? (10 Incredible Places!)

 San Juan Islands, Washington

-Say hello to the San Juan Islands, Washington, another gem where you can roam free without a passport.
+Washington's San Juan Islands are another gem where you can roam free without a passport.
 If you've been around a while you know that we absolutely love Washington state.
 This one state offers so many incredible landscapes and opportunities, the San Juan Islands being one of them.
-Nestled in the sparkling waters of the Salish Sea, these islands are an idyllic escape that feels worlds away, yet they're right in your backyard.
-You'll be enamored with the rustic charm, rural landscapes, and the slower pace of life here, it's like hitting the pause button on life's fast-forward button.
+Nestled in the sparkling waters of the Salish Sea, these islands are an idyllic escape that feels worlds away, yet they're right in the backyard of Seattle.

-Each island has its unique allure.
+Each island has a unique feel and attractions.
 Orcas Island, for instance, is a hiker's dream with Moran State Park presenting stunning panoramic views from Mount Constitution.
 San Juan Island, on the other hand, is renowned for its adorable seaside town of Friday Harbor and the Lime Kiln Point State Park, where you stand a good chance to spot some Orca whales.
 Remember to bring your binoculars!
 And then there's Lopez Island, the 'friendly isle', a paradise for cyclists and kayakers, with its flat terrain and beautiful coastline.

 Checkout our Washington travel guides HERE!